January 11, 2013

 This exhibition calls on the faculty to submit such “in progress” works.

-Monday through Friday: 9am — 5pm, Saturday: 12 - 7 pm.
-Closed Holidays.
+Open during exhibitions Monday through Saturday: 8 am - 5 pm.
+Closed Sundays and Holidays.
 Free Admission, Handicapped Accessible

 UM School of Art & Design, 1st Floor